fluree/docs.flur.ee/src/content/docs/start/installation.md

 `fdb-group-log-directory` | `file path` | Where to store tx-group raft log files and snapshots.
 These logs have fairly frequent disk access.
 `fdb-group-snapshot-threshold` | `int` | A snapshot of the current group state will be taken after this many new commits.
 Larger values mean larger log files, small values mean lots of snapshots which can be time consuming for large networks.
 Ideally somewhere in the range of 100 to 1000.
 `fdb-group-log-history` | `int` | Number of historic tx-group raft logs to keep around.
 Can be as low as 1.
 Historic logs take up disk space but can be useful for debugging if something goes wrong.
 High transactional volume servers may want to retain extra logs as there will be more frequent rotation.
-`fdb-storage-type` | `file`, `memory`, `cassandra` |  Where to store index/block segments.
+`fdb-storage-type` | `file`, `memory` |  This is where to store index/block segments.
 Can be replicated on every machine or in a common location all local/group ledgers and FlureeDB library/peers.
-Current options are: `file`: on-disk and replicated on every ledger, `memory` - replicated on every ledger, but only stored in memory (useful for testing), `cassandra` - our only common storage currently available - all ledgers store blocks and indexes on a common cassandra cluster.
-Setup cassandra options below.
+Currently only `file` is supported. `file` storage is on-disk and replicated on every ledger, `memory` is not currently supported, but this is is replicated on every ledger, but only stored in memory (useful for testing; not currently implemented).
 `fdb-storage-file-directory` | `file path` | For file storage, specify directory to place ledger (blockchain) and db indexes `fdb-memory-cache` | `size` | Total memory cache of index segments across all databases.
 This setting can be changed per-ledger.
 `fdb-memory-reindex` and `fdb-memory-reindex-max` | `size` | These settings apply per-database, make sure all ledgers and query peers have at least this much memory * number of databases you expect to be active on those servers.
 This setting must be consistent across the entire ledger group.